 No matter what you’re looking for, chances are good it’s available from a manufacturer.

-One of the main reasons for people opting for a revolver for concealed carry is the ease of use.
-A double action revolver doesn’t have a slide you need to pull back.
+One main reason people opt for a revolver for concealed carry is the ease of use.
+A double-action revolver doesn’t have a slide you need to pull back.
 If you can open the cylinder, load rounds, and squeeze the trigger in an accurate fashion, you’re all set.

 Before you buy, make sure you can be accurate with it.

 One of the main benefits to carrying a revolver is its reliability as we saw above.
 However, this is also a downfall because when they break, it’s usually so bad that a gunsmith needs to get involved to fix it.

 An example of a bad malfunction is when the cylinder locks up and will not rotate.
 I do want to say that it doesn’t happen often, though.